-- Sample reports for each surgery module - Practice exam questions - A very helpful webinar to guide you through the assessment requirements - · Interesting articles to read - Access to presentations from the CertAVP Survival Tips day - Discussion boards between other candidates enrolled on the module and with surgery tutors - Guidelines for mentors - Access to SCOUT, RVC's solution for the discovery and delivery of resources including books, ebooks, journal articles and digital objects, all in one single search.
+- Sample case reports - · Practice exam questions - A very helpful webinar to guide you through the assessment requirements - Interesting articles to read - Discussion boards between other candidates enrolled on the module and with surgery tutors - Guidelines for mentors - Access to SCOUT, RVC's solution for the discovery and delivery of resources including books, ebooks, journal articles and digital objects, all in one single search.
 Log in to SCOUT using your RVC username and password to save items on your eshelf.
 If you are able to use the library in person, you can borrow a book for one week with photo ID.
 IT and Library support is available for this facility (email library@rvc.ac.uk or helpdesk@rvc.ac.uk).